abrahmgo/DiscogsApp/README.md

 - Change if the app uses mocks
 - Change url server, thi option it will available if we have two or more servers/environments

-Go to settings app, select Discogs app, change language
+Go to settings app, select Discogs app, change if the app will use mocks

 **NOTE** Don't forget to restart the app to apply the changes.